Strawberry Salad combines sweet berries, juicy oranges, tart cranberries, and the most flavorful citrus dressing for the ultimate salad.

 • Feta: If you aren’t a fan of feta, try goat cheese.

-• Dressing: If you’ve got time, make it ahead of time because it gets more flavorful as it sits.
+• Dressing: Make it ahead if you can—it gets better as it sits.

-1. Start with the dressing: Prepare the dressing so it can chill while you assemble everything else.
-The dressing can be made up to five days in advance!
-Store in a Mason jar in the fridge and give it a quick shake before adding to the salad.
+1. Start with the dressing: Make the dressing first so it can chill while you prep.
+It can be made up to 5 days ahead—store it in a Mason jar and shake before using.

-2. Prep the fruit: Remove the tops of the strawberries and thinly slice.
+2. Prep the fruit: Hull and thinly slice the strawberries.
 Here’s a guide to cut strawberries without wasting any fruit.

-3. Combine: Add the prepared fruit on top of the mixed greens.
-Top with the rest of the ingredients: pistachios, goat cheese, and dried cranberries.
+3. Assemble the salad: Add sliced strawberries to the greens, then top with pistachios, goat cheese, and dried cranberries.

 Quick Tip

-To keep strawberries fresh, remove them from the plastic container, line the box with a paper towel, and layer the berries with a towel in between.
-Don’t wash them until you’re ready to eat to avoid extra moisture.
+To keep strawberries fresh, remove them from the plastic container, line it with a paper towel, and layer the berries with more towels in between.
+Don’t wash them until you’re ready to eat.

 Salad Variation Ideas

-• Nuts: Swap pistachios for toasted pecans or almonds, or use candied pecans.
+• Nuts: Try walnuts, pecans, almonds, or candied pecans.

-• Add protein: Grill chicken (try this marinade), slice it, and add to the salad.
+• Add protein: Grill chicken (try this marinade), slice it, and add it in.

-• Dressing: For a less sweet dressing, try this balsamic dressing.
+• Dressing: For a less sweet dressing, try this balsamic vinaigrette.

 5 from 7 votes